apache/openwhisk-wskdeploy/docs/wskdeploy_sequence_basic.md

 ## Creating a basic Action sequence

-OpenWhisk supports creating a new, named composite action from sequencung multiple, compatible Actions.
+OpenWhisk supports creating a new, named composite action from sequencing multiple, compatible Actions.

 This example:
 - Shows how to use a Manifest to sequence three actions together to: